 - Contact your insurance agent to ensure you have the proper coverage.
 This is particularly important if your employees are driving their own vehicles or you are purchasing or renting additional vehicles.

-- Make sure your driver has adequate driving experience, a valid driver’s license and an acceptable motor vehicle record: no DUIs, no major violations, and no more than three minor violations and accidents in the last three years.
+- Make sure your driver has at least five years of driving experience, a valid driver’s license and an acceptable motor vehicle record: no DUIs, no major violations, and no more than three minor violations and accidents in the last three years.

 - If employees are driving their own vehicles:

 - Make sure the vehicle is owned by the employee or their parent; view the vehicle registration card.

 - Verify that the vehicle is insured by requesting a certificate of insurance from the driver.
 Limits of $100,000/$300,000 for bodily injury and $100,000 for property damage are minimum

 - Confirm the vehicle is in good condition by inspecting it and obtaining a copy of a valid inspection report from a state inspection agency or repair/service facility to confirm there are no outstanding safety issues.

 - Establish safe driving policies such as: no cell phone use while driving, seatbelt requirement, no passengers, etc. Click here for sample rules.

 - If using a third-party delivery vendor, you should: